KeyanSong/431-2018/slides/class17/README.md

 5. Canvas and the various Google Forms should now be up to date in terms of deadlines for remaining Project Tasks and Homeworks.
 Remember that the Course Calendar page at https://github.com/THOMASELOVE/431-2018/blob/master/calendar.md is the final word on everything.

 6. The audio files for Class 16 are now posted to the [Class 16 README](https://github.com/THOMASELOVE/431-2018/tree/master/slides/class16) page.

+## One Last Thing

+In today's slides, we make reference to [this cartoon from XKCD](https://xkcd.com/882/) entitled "Significant".